RCS-Box API

 }

-Strings that merely contain a keyword (e.g. "please stop spamming") are forwarded as
+the sentence (e.g. "please stop spamming") are forwarded as regular user replies

-regular user replies without the rcs_box_action field.
-Repeated STOPs from the same
+without the rcs_box_action field.
+Repeated STOPs from the same number are idempotent.

 Tenant acknowledgement (required)